Imageomics/HDR-SMood-Challenge/pages/evaluation.md

 		- A metadata CSV including SPEI values corresponding with each of the `eventId`s in the training dataset.
 	* The goal is to develop an algorithm to predict each of the three SPEI values for an `eventID` given the images of beetles collected during that sampling event.
 	* Upload your model: feedback will be provided on the development set until the end of the challenge; one submission is allowed per day.
-		1. CRPS values (see below for more details) will be returned for all predictions (you can calculate the scores yourself, but we will provide a scoring dashboard as well)
 	* Participants may submit _one_ score on the development sets to be displayed on the leaderboard.
 This score can be removed and replaced with a newer or better score as they choose.
 2. **Final phase:**
 	* This phase will start automatically at the end of the challenge.